 Hiverlab – a young virtual reality (VR) startup based in Singapore – in the past two years found a market for its drag-and-drop video production software in the tourism industry, and believes it is laying the groundwork for a better future in travel and beyond.

-The company started about four years ago as a vendor producing 3D, 360-degree videos.
-In more recent years, it went on to roll out a software that allows users to create their own VR content, which can then be shared privately to the personal devices of their chosen viewers, Ender Jiang, founder and chief marketing technologist of the startup, shared with TTG Asia.
+The company started out about four years ago as a vendor producing 3D, 360-degree videos.
+In more recent years, it went on to roll out a software that allows users to create their own VR content, which can then be shared privately to the personal devices of their chosen viewers, complete with real-time voice communication, Ender Jiang, founder and chief marketing technologist of the startup, shared with TTG Asia.

 Today, tour operators make up about 25 per cent of the user base (300 and growing), while educational content forms the largest category.